cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/manual-qa.md

    - **Quick issue: incorrect position**: to report incorrect position of the label.
    - **Quick issue: incorrect attribute**: to report incorrect attribute of the label.
    - **Quick issue...**: to open the list of issues that were reported by you before.

-3. After finishing the review, save the work.

 ### Assigning corrector